 - Do not waste time gathering personal items.
 It takes only 30 seconds for a fire to get out of control.

-- If there is heavy smoke crawl low under the smoke and cover your mouth.
+- In the event of heavy smoke, crawl under the smoke and cover your mouth.

-- Never re-enter the building after you have evacuated.
+- Never re-enter a building after you have evacuated.